At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with Java development, Spring/Spring Boot, and microservices architecture.
 Use specific examples from your past work that demonstrate your skills in these areas.

 Craft a Strong Cover Letter: Write a cover letter that showcases your problem-solving abilities and your experience with legacy systems.
-Mention your familiarity with tools like Kafka or RabbitMQ, and how you can contribute to the team’s goals.
+Mention your familiarity with tools like Kafka or RabbitMQ, and express your enthusiasm for working in a globally distributed team.

 How to prepare for a job interview at Data Inc